endurantgames/52-first-dates/src/game/intro.md

 ## Your Hand {#your-hand}

 Each player, no matter which role they're playing, has a hand of five cards.
-The hands of the Date and the Opportunity are drawn from the top of the Date's Deck, while the other players' hands are drawn from the System's Deck.
+The hands of the Date and Opportunity are drawn from the top of the Date's Deck, while the other players' hands are drawn from the System's Deck.